antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, APIs **SHOULD** use established standards and open formats

-Good standards encourage interoperability through consistency between different systems implementing the same standards.
+Good standards encourage interoperability through consistency between different systems that implement the same standard.

-Different standards target different *layers*, technologies or approaches used within an API.
-Conformance to appropriate standard, at whatever level, can be used to justify technology choices for example.
-In such cases it usually isn't necessary to verify a technology meets a standard but technologies that do (or claim to) **SHOULD** be preferred over those that don't.
+Different standards target different *layers*, technologies or designs used within an API.
+Conformance to appropriate standards, at whatever level, can be used to justify technology choices for example.

 Following standards, or using standards compliment technologies, typically bring benefits such as community/hive knowledge (e.g. StackOverflow etc.) and compatibility with tooling, saving time and generally giving a better experience than non-standard alternatives.

-The [HTTP Protocol](https://tools.ietf.org/html/rfc2616) is a good example of a standard, using it means we can use a variety of tools (web browser, caching layers, load balancers etc.) and frameworks provided by others with a high confidence these will understand each other.
+The [HTTP Protocol](https://tools.ietf.org/html/rfc2616) is a good example of a standard, using it means we can use a variety of tools (web browsers, caching layers, load balancers etc.) and frameworks provided by others with a high confidence these will understand each other.
 End users will also typically understand, if not expect, the use of this standard.

-Another, technology specific, good example, is the [PSR-4 Autoloader](http://www.php-fig.org/psr/psr-4/) standard for automatically loading PHP classes.
-Using this standard reduces the effort to use unfamiliar technologies, encouraging experimentation and making rapid iteration more achievable.
-Similarly a common standard encourages the creation of associated tooling, such as package managers and IDE/editor support.
+Another good technology specific, example, is the [PSR-4 Autoloader](http://www.php-fig.org/psr/psr-4/) standard for automatically loading PHP classes.
+Using this standard reduces the effort to use unfamiliar technologies, encouraging experimentation and rapid iteration.
+Using a common standard encourages the creation of associated tooling, such as package managers and IDE/editor support.

-Data formats **SHOULD** be chosen based on there suitability to the data being represented and interoperability.
+Data formats **SHOULD** be chosen based on there suitability for the data being represented and their interoperability.

-Data formats are discussed later in this document, however in general, data formats **SHOULD** be as open as possible.
+In general, data formats **SHOULD** be as open as possible.
 Similar to technologies, proprietary data formats can become obsolete or expensive to maintain limiting their long term availability.

 Sources: